 5. Wait for your plant propagations to grow

 I have found that the time it takes for roots and new plants to grow varies tremendously by species for each prop I plant.
 I have had some plants where every prop I plant turns into a new plant, and others where more than half of the leaves die before sprouting any roots.
-Environmental factors, like temperature, humidity, season also play a big role in growth.
+Environmental factors, like temperature, humidity, and season also play a big role in growth.

 6. Move propagations to a different pot once large enough